ethereum-optimism/optimism/packages/contracts/README.md

 [![codecov](https://codecov.io/gh/ethereum-optimism/optimism/branch/master/graph/badge.svg?token=0VTG7PG7YR&flag=contracts)](https://codecov.io/gh/ethereum-optimism/optimism)

-# Optimistic Ethereum Smart Contracts
+# Optimism Smart Contracts

-`@eth-optimism/contracts` contains the various Solidity smart contracts used within the Optimistic Ethereum system.
+`@eth-optimism/contracts` contains the various Solidity smart contracts used within the Optimism system.
-Some of these contracts are deployed on Ethereum ("Layer 1"), while others are meant to be deployed to Optimistic Ethereum ("Layer 2").
+Some of these contracts are deployed on Ethereum ("Layer 1"), while others are meant to be deployed to Optimism ("Layer 2").

 Within each contract file you'll find a comment that lists:
 1. The compiler with which a contract is intended to be compiled, `solc` or `optimistic-solc`.